James-Wirth/hot-jupiter/README.md

 ### Run the Monte-Carlo simulation

-With the cluster instance created, you can now initialize an HJModel instance and run the Monte-Carlo simulation.
+With the cluster instance created, we can now initialize an HJModel instance and run the Monte-Carlo simulation.

 ```python
 from hjmodel import HJModel